83% of online shoppers need support to complete a purchase.

 Travel websites often prioritise page content and focus on UI/UX to attract new clients.
 While these are important parameters to bring in customers, they aren’t the only aspects that determine visitors’ retention.
-Prospective customers don’t always know where to get all required information when they visit a travel website.
+Prospective customers don’t always know where to get all the required information when they visit a travel website.
 In such cases, they seek support from the company’s end.
-This includes email and call support.
+This includes email and calls support.

 While email and call support are popular, they don’t hold against having a live-chat feature on your travel website.
 Not only is live-chat a support system that operates in real time, it is also a much faster and easier way to handle customer queries.
 And the faster and better your customer support is, the better impression it forms, leading to higher booking chances.

 Benefits of having a Live Chat Support Feature on your Travel Website:

 1. It Humanises the Booking Experience